sjessa/chromswitch/README.md

 # Installation

-`chromswitch` is available from Bioconductor at [bioconductor.org/packages/chromswitch](https://bioconductor.org/packages/release/bioc/html/chromswitch.html).
-To install the package from the R console:
+~`chromswitch` is available from Bioconductor at [bioconductor.org/packages/chromswitch](https://bioconductor.org/packages/release/bioc/html/chromswitch.html).
+To install the package from the R console:~

+The chromswitch BioConductor package is now deprecated.

 ```r
 install.packages("BiocManager")